Israeli settler violence: Settler extremism

-In July 2014, a day after the burial of three murdered Israeli teens, Abu Khdeir, a 16-year-old Palestinian, was forced into a car on an East Jerusalem street by 3 Israelis, two teenagers led by a 30-year-old settler from the West Bank settlement of Adam.
+In July 2014, a day after the burial of three murdered Israeli teens, Mohammed Abu Khdeir, a 16-year-old Palestinian, was forced into a car on an East Jerusalem street by 3 Israelis, two teenagers led by a 30-year-old settler from the West Bank settlement of Adam.
 His family immediately reported the fact to Israeli Police who located his charred body a few hours later at Givat Shaul in the Jerusalem Forest.
 Preliminary results from the autopsy suggested that he was beaten and burnt while still alive.
 The murder suspects explained the attack as a response to the June abduction and murder of three Israeli teens.
 The murders contributed to a breakout of hostilities in the 2014 Israel–Gaza conflict.
-While it has become a standard operating procedure in Israel to bulldoze the homes of terrorists and their families, and while the mother of the child requested their houses be demolished as are those of Palestinian terrorists, none of the perpetrators' homes were targeted for demolition.
+While it has become a standard operating procedure in Israel to bulldoze the homes of suspected terrorists and their families, and while Khdeir's mother requested their houses be demolished, none of the perpetrators' homes were targeted for demolition.
 While Palestinians are tried in military courts, West Bank settlers are tried in Israel in civil courts, and no Jewish terrorist homes have been demolished.
 Demolition, the state has argued, does not apply to Jewish suspects of terrorism, because "there is no need to deter potential Jewish terrorists".

 The European Union criticized Israel for "failing to protect the Palestinian population".

-In July 2015, a similar incident happened where Israeli settlers committed an arson attack on two Palestinian houses (one of which was empty); however, the other house had a family inside.
-This resulted in the death of Palestinian infant Ali Saad Dawabsheh when his father could not find him in the smoke from the arson fire.
-Three other members of his family were evacuated and sent to hospital, having suffered serious injuries.
-These two incidents received worldwide condemnation from the United States, European Union and even the IDF.
+In July 2015, a similar incident happened where Israeli settlers committed an arson attack on two Palestinian houses, killing 3 people, including 18-month-old Ali Saad Dawabsheh who was burned alive, and both of his parents who died from their injuries later on.